surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

 # Changes in 1.9

-Surge 1.9 is a major feature expansion over January's Surge 1.8 release, including 4 new oscillator types, 15 new effects, a large number of mMicrotuning enhancements (including support for [ODDSound MTS-ESP](https://oddsound.com/)), substantial new content including a set of patches tailor-made for our new oscillators by Jacky Ligon, and much, much more.
+Surge 1.9 is a major feature expansion over January's Surge 1.8 release, including 4 new oscillator types, 15 new effects, a large number of microtuning enhancements (including support for [ODDSound MTS-ESP](https://oddsound.com/)), substantial new content including a set of patches tailor-made for our new oscillators by Jacky Ligon, and much, much more.
 In more detail: